Home » Money management » Budgeting

 #2.
 You need the tools to make decisions about your spending, earnings, and balances; and

 #3.
-Successful budgeting is not about money; it is about the life you live and the life you want.
+Successful budgeting is not about money but the life you live and want.

-Today, I’ll tell you about these and I’ll try to keep it straightforward.
-You really don’t need complexity at this stage.
-One thing I’d ask though is that you don’t read this post as you’d read a novel: please read it as if you are revising for a test.
-This means you need a piece of paper, a pen, and downloads of the tools I’d be mentioning.
+Today, I’ll tell you about these and try to keep it straightforward.
+You don’t need complexity at this stage.
+One thing I’d ask, though, is that you don’t read this post as you’d read a novel: please read it as if you are revising for a test.
+This means you need a piece of paper, a pen, and downloads of the tools I mentioned.

-In our family, it is John who says things like ‘yes, it will cost us several hundreds’.
-If you are like John please stop reading this post now.
-Go away and learn something about numbers and how to use them; apply this knowledge to your money.
+In our family, John says, ‘Yes, it will cost us several hundred.’
+If you are like John, please stop reading this post now.
+Go away and learn about numbers and how to use them; apply this knowledge to your money.
 Are you ready?
-Now you can continue reading what I have to tell you about successful budgeting.
+Now, you can continue reading what I tell you about successful budgeting.

-All that I’m telling you here was worked out through trial, failure, and persistence.
-My first budget was a failure of major proportions: it not only made me feel like my life has been bundled into a straitjacket but also took me halfway to giving up the whole budgeting and getting out of debt lark.
-(I’m very happy I didn’t give up but it was very tempting at first.)
+All that I’m telling you was worked out through trial, failure, and persistence.
+My first budget was a failure of magnificent proportions: it made me feel like my life had been bundled into a straitjacket, and it took me halfway to giving up the whole budgeting and getting out of debt lark.
+(I’m delighted I didn’t give up, but it was very tempting initially.)

-Here are the three stages of budgeting and the tools and approaches you’d need to implement them.
+Here are the three budgeting stages and the tools and approaches you need to implement.

 Stage One of Successful Budgeting: Get to Know Your Money

 This stage of successful budgeting is about describing your money.
-This means that you need to gain detailed knowledge of what you earn, what you spend, and what you spend your money on.
-Sounds banal and boring – and to a degree it is – but without doing that any attempt to budget becomes akin to writing fiction for delusional adults.
+This means you need to know what you earn, what you spend, and what you spend your money on.
+It sounds bland – and to a degree, it is – but without doing that, any attempt to budget becomes akin to writing fiction for delusional adults.

 Let’s begin.

-Okay, let me ask you a question: do you know exactly how much money you make per month?
+Okay, let me ask you a question: do you know exactly how much monthly money you make?

 You do?
 Great.
-Because you won’t believe this but many people think that they know when they underestimate their monthly (and yearly) income considerably.
-Sometimes people underestimate their income by as much as 10-15%.
+You won’t believe this, but many people think that they know when they underestimate their monthly (and yearly) income considerably.
+Sometimes, people underestimate their income by as much as 10-15%.
 This is a lot, you know.
-If I were you, I’d check again; and I’d make sure that I include all my income while I’m at it.
+If I were you, I’d check again, and I’d make sure that I included all my income while I’m at it.

 Now, let’s move to something more advanced: do you know exactly how much you spend per month?
 Do you know what you spend your money on?